-Under the Formal Procedure, the Director of Human Resources should proceed under the following guidelines:
+Under the Formal Procedure, the Assistant Vice President of Administration and Human Resources should proceed under the following guidelines:

-Upon receipt of a complaint the Director of Human Resources, or a designee, shall review the allegations provided in the complaint and may consult with the College Attorney to determine the appropriate action required.
-If it is determined the complaint has sufficient probable cause to be investigated under the College’s Discrimination, Harassment or Retaliation Complaint Procedure, the Director of Human Resources shall appoint an investigator to investigate the complaint.
+Upon receipt of a complaint the Assistant Vice President of Administration and Human Resources, or a designee, shall review the allegations provided in the complaint and may consult with the College Attorney to determine the appropriate action required.
+If it is determined the complaint has sufficient probable cause to be investigated under the College’s Discrimination, Harassment or Retaliation Complaint Procedure, the Assistant Vice President of Administration and Human Resources shall appoint an investigator to investigate the complaint.
 The appointed investigator may be a College employee or a third party retained by the College to conduct the assigned investigation.
 Where appropriate, two parties may be appointed to conduct such investigation.

 The investigator shall promptly initiate an investigation of the complaint by discussing the complaint with the complainant and by interviewing any witnesses with relevant information, including but not limited to parties participating in or observing the conduct.
 The respondent shall be given the opportunity to respond in writing to the allegations within seven (7) days of notification of the complaint.
 All parties in the investigation shall be advised that information surrounding the complaint is to be kept confidential.
 Witnesses and the respondent shall be advised that retaliation against a complainant is strictly prohibited and may lead to discipline up to and including termination.
 Additionally, the respondent shall refrain from contacting potential witnesses until the investigation is complete.

-The investigator shall summarize the findings in a report to the Director of Human Resources and to the supervisor of the respondent employee within ninety (90) days from receipt of the complaint or from the closure of the Informal Procedure review, whichever is later.
-When it is not reasonably possible to complete the investigation within that time, the investigation period may be extended by up to an additional sixty (60) days upon approval of the Director of Human Resources.
+The investigator shall summarize the findings in a report to the Assistant Vice President of Administration and Human Resources and to the supervisor of the respondent employee within ninety (90) days from receipt of the complaint or from the closure of the Informal Procedure review, whichever is later.
+When it is not reasonably possible to complete the investigation within that time, the investigation period may be extended by up to an additional sixty (60) days upon approval of the Assistant Vice President of Administration and Human Resources.
 If the extension is granted, the parties to the complaint will be so notified.

-The Director of Human Resources shall review the investigators report and shall, if warranted, make a written recommendation to the college President regarding any corrective action, discipline or other employment action to be taken.
+The Assistant Vice President of Administration and Human Resources shall review the investigators report and shall, if warranted, make a written recommendation to the college President regarding any corrective action, discipline or other employment action to be taken.
 The President makes the final decision regarding any action to be taken.
 Not every complaint will necessarily warrant corrective action or discipline.
 However, if the investigation reveals that discrimination, harassment or retaliation has occurred, the respondent will be subject to strict discipline up to and including termination.

 During the Formal Procedure review process, the investigator and all other parties involved in processing the complaint shall serve in a neutral role in the process and shall not act in an advocate role for the complainant or the respondent.
 The role of the investigator will be to thoroughly investigate the issues as stated in the written complaint and to determine findings based on this review.
 The College Attorney may be consulted by the investigator as appropriate.
 In the event a person designated by this procedure to receive or review a report is the respondent or otherwise involved in the matter, he/she shall be recused from this process and another appropriate official shall be appointed to fulfill that person’s role.

-Within ten (10) days of receipt of the investigators report, the Director of Human Resources shall notify the complainant and the respondent of the outcome of the investigation and provide them with a summary of the investigation report.
+Within ten (10) days of receipt of the investigators report, the Assistant Vice President of Administration and Human Resources shall notify the complainant and the respondent of the outcome of the investigation and provide them with a summary of the investigation report.
 The complainant and the respondent shall also be reminded that retaliation taken because of the filing of a complaint is prohibited and that any such retaliation should be reported immediately.